 This introductory course offers students opportunities to improve as writers by developing their understanding of how they and others use writing to interpret and share experience, affect behavior, and position themselves in the world.
 Specific reading and writing assignments may vary from section to section, but student writing will be the primary focus in all sections.
 The course is designed to help students become more engaged, imaginative, and disciplined composers.

-Course Requirements: PREQ: ENGCMP 0150 or ENGCMP 0152

-Course Attributes: DSAS Seminar in Comp.
+Academic Career: Undergraduate Course Component: Seminar Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: ENGCMP 0150 or ENGCMP 0152 Course Attributes: DSAS Seminar in Comp.
+General Ed.
+Requirement, DSAS Workshop in Comp.
 General Ed.
 Requirement, SCI Expression: Intro Composition General Ed.
 Req.